 Each year, our compensation committee considers the results of the annual stockholder advisory vote on the compensation of our Named Executive Officers and stockholder feedback on our executive compensation program as part of its annual executive compensation review.
+At our 2014 Annual Meeting of Stockholders, over 68% of the votes cast approved the compensation of our Named Executive Officers as described in our 2014 proxy statement.
+Despite our stock price performance in fiscal 2014 (a 65% year-over-year increase), this was a decrease in support from fiscal 2013 to fiscal 2014.
+We reached out, before our 2014 Annual Meeting of Stockholders, to our largest institutional stockholders.
+This outreach included discussions about our executive compensation program so that we could better understand their views about our executive compensation policies and practices.

-At our 2013 Annual Meeting of Stockholders, over 98% of the votes cast approved the compensation of our Named Executive Officers as described in our 2013 proxy statement.
-Based on this strong stockholder support, our compensation committee determined not to make any significant changes to our existing executive compensation program and policies.
-Our compensation committee considered the results of the annual advisory vote on executive compensation and other stockholder feedback when making compensation decisions for fiscal 2014.
+Given our continued strong performance both in terms of stock price performance and meeting the financial targets in our annual operating plan, our compensation committee determined not to make any significant changes to our existing executive compensation program and policies.
+Our compensation committee generally considers the results of the annual advisory vote on executive compensation as a data point when it considers executive compensation decisions.